jeckman/wpbook/README.txt

    http://bandonrandon.wordpress.com/2010/10/10/wpbook-2-0-10-beta-release/
  * Move includes into their own directory
  * Incorporate FB avatar in comments imported
+ * New Admin Layout
+ * Bug fixes: default for 'post to facebook' is set to true
+ * Links in permissions page point to wpbook.net
+ * FB tabs view moved to its own file in theme directory

 = 2.0.9.2 =
  * Typo in wpbook_cron.php (defin should be define) - triggered only